 Can you paint oils over acrylics?

-Yes, but the painting’s layers may become unstable because the oils may not adhere adequately to the acrylic beneath.
+Yes, but the painting’s layers may become unstable.
+The oils may not adhere adequately to the acrylic beneath.
 Also, the oils and acrylics will respond differently to environmental conditions such as humidity and temperature, which could cause the layers to separate.

 Can you use traditional oil-painting techniques with acrylics?

-The quick drying time of acrylics will require you to modify your oil painting techniques somewhat.
+Acrylics dry faster than oil paint, so you may need to change your painting techniques.
 Wet-into-wet techniques (wet paint applied to or blended with wet paint) are more difficult with acrylics, but scumbling and drybrush techniques are easier.

 Can you use traditional watercolor techniques with acrylics?